Employees and the Cost of Owning a Small Business

 - Short-term layoff/firing of an underperforming employee can cost several weeks’ to a month’s salary

-The bottom line is that employing Canadians is costly.
-That is not to say that the costs are necessarily unfair or unjustified.
-They are a part of doing business and an aspect of doing business that – to repeat – has long been recognized by successive governments as an essential underpinning of our economy.
+The bottom line is that employing Canadians is costly and will continue to trend upward.
+That is not to say that the costs are necessarily unfair or unjustified; they are a part of doing business and an aspect of doing business that has long been recognized by successive governments as an essential underpinning of our economy.